SatharakaNilmantha/BookMyDoctor/README.md

 ### 👩‍⚕️ Patient Portal
 - Register and login with secure credentials
 - Book and manage appointments
+- **Chat with an AI-based chatbot** to find doctor names, specialties, and available slots
 - Receive SMS and in-app notifications for appointment status
 - View own profile, notifications, and medical interaction history
 - Upload and manage profile images using file handling